A Peaceful Self-Guided Walk in Singapore’s Botanic Gardens (via Napier Gate)

 At a certain point, you will come across a covered area where you can buy drinks from a machine.
 People also usually come here to do Yoga and meditate, taking advantage of the beautiful view of the lake.

-Cross the walkway in the middle of the water and continue the walk.
+Cross the walkway in the middle of the water and continue walking.

 For a deeper forest experience with elevated walkways, explore the Windsor Nature Park Hiking Guide.